SubodhBagde/Basic_Port_Scanner/README.md

 # Basic_Port_Scanner

+> Identifies open ports in the target system.

 I developed this basic port scanner using concept of networking and python programming.

 A port scanner is basically a network tool which is used to identify open ports in the target system.